mafredri/asustor-platform-driver/README.md

 ## Dependencies

-**Note:** All other dependencies used by these modules are part of the mainline linux kernel, if they're not included by your distribution you may need to compile them yourself.
+**Note:** The following dependencies from the mainline linux kernel are required, if they're not included by your distribution you may need to compile them yourself (note that some modules are only required on specific ASUSTOR models):

 - `gpio-ich` (AS6)
 - `hwmon-vid` (for the contained `asustor-it87` module)